 Mariano Vázques, ELEM Biotech & Barcelona Supercomputing Center (BSC), Spain

 Samuel Wall, Department of Computational Physiology, Simula Research Laboratory, Norway

-There will be invited presentations and contributed poster sessions.
+There will be invited presentations, a limited number of contributed talks and poster sessions.

 Ein integriertes Herz-Modell - Kopplung von